Battle of Cowpens: Aftermath

 Morgan's army took 712 prisoners, 200 of whom were wounded.
-110 officers and soldiers of Tarleton's force had been killed in action, and all of his artillerymen were dead or severely wounded.
+Some 110 officers and soldiers of Tarleton's force had been killed in action and all of his artillerymen were dead or severely wounded.
 Strategically, the battle meant that some of the best units in Cornwallis' army had been destroyed or severely weakened.
-Tarleton's brigade, which had suffered an 86% casualty rate, had been wiped out as a fighting force.
-Howard quoted McArthur of the 71st Highlanders, now an American prisoner, as saying "he was an officer before Tarleton was born; that the best troops in the service were put under "that boy" to be sacrificed."
+Tarleton's infantry, which had suffered an 86% casualty rate, was no longer an effective fighting force.
+Howard quoted McArthur of the 71st Highlanders, now an American prisoner, as saying "he was an officer before Tarleton was born; that the best troops in the service were put under 'that boy' to be sacrificed."
 An American prisoner of war later recounted that when Tarleton reached Cornwallis and reported the disaster, Cornwallis placed his sword tip on the ground and leaned on it until the blade snapped.

 Babits has demonstrated that Morgan's official report of 73 casualties appears to have only included his Continental troops.
 From surviving records, Babits identified by name 128 American officers and soldiers who were either killed or wounded at Cowpens.
 He also presents an entry in the North Carolina state records that shows 68 Continental and 80 militia casualties.
 It would appear that both the number of Morgan's casualties and the total strength of his force were about double what he officially reported.

-Tarleton's apparent recklessness in pushing his command so hard in pursuit of Morgan may be explained by the fact that, up until Cowpens, every battle that he and his British Legion had fought in the South had been a relatively easy victory.
-He appears to have been so concerned with pursuing Morgan that he quite forgot that it was necessary for his men to be in a fit condition to fight once they caught him; though Cornwallis did press Tarleton to take aggressive action.
+Tarleton's apparent recklessness in pushing his command so hard in pursuit of Morgan may be explained because, up until Cowpens, every battle that he and his British Legion had fought in the South had been a relatively easy victory.
+He appears to have been so concerned with pursuing Morgan that he quite forgot that it was necessary for his men to be in a fit condition to fight once they caught him although Cornwallis did press Tarleton to take aggressive action.